ucsf-wynton/wynton-website-hpc/docs/scheduler/advanced-usage.md

 # Advanced Scheduler Usage

-## Programmatical get job id
+## Programmatically get job id

-When submitting a job, the job id is outputted to standard output as part of a long message, e.g.
+When submitting a job, the job id is outputted to standard output (stdout) as part of a long message, e.g.
 ```sh
 $ qsub -cwd hello_world
 Your job 151711 ("hello_world") has been submitted